geudde/attic-chest/pages/09.season-8/01.meeting-74/09.estrella/docs.md

 ##### A Poem

 On fam’d Vittoria’s proud but fatal plain
-Estrella roam’s, the fairest maid of Spain.
+Estrella roam’d, the fairest maid of Spain.
 The sun, declining in the western sky,
 Fixt for a moment’s space her eager eye.
 Oh! what reflections did that pause contain!